lynxman/hiera-consul/README.md

 [consul](http://www.consul.io) is an orchestration mechanism with fault-tolerance based on the gossip protocol and a key/value store that is strongly consistent.
 Hiera-consul will allow hiera to write to the k/v store for metadata centralisation and harmonisation.

+## Installation

+For usage with puppet, install the module in your local environment, e.g.:

+    puppet module install lynxman/hiera_consul

+or using a Puppetfile:

+    mod 'lynxman/hiera_consul'

+Ensure the backend `consul_backend.rb` is available into your hiera environment.
+Depending on your hiera/puppet environment, you may need to install the backend manually (or with puppet) at the correct path, which may be puppets local ruby path, e.g. `$PUPPET_DIR/lib/ruby/vendor_ruby/hiera/backend/consul_backend.rb`

 ## Configuration

 The following hiera.yaml should get you started: